Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 garden-old-salem

-Founded in 1766 by the Moravians, a group of Protestants from what is now the Czech Republic, Old Salem was the center of Wachovia, an area of about 100 acres where residents kept meticulous records of their lives, interactions, and the town’s architecture and landscapes as it developed into present-day Winston-Salem.
+When the Moravians, a group of Protestants from what is now the Czech Republic, founded Old Salem in 1766, it was the center of Wachovia, an area of about 100 acres.
+Residents kept meticulous records of their lives, interactions, and the town’s architecture and landscapes as it developed into present-day Winston-Salem.
 Their diaries, documents, and stories provide detailed insights into the lives of those who lived and worked in Salem throughout its history.

 old-salem-window-in-stone-wallNotice the little stick figure dolls in the window.